 An Official Statistics Publication for Scotland.

-- At the end of September 2016, there were 5,150 FTE (Full Time Equivalent) directly employed staff, a small increase from last year’s figure of 5,094 at the end September 2015.
-The percentage of directly employed staff in permanent (97%) and temporary (3%) categories changed very slightly over the year (95%, 5% September 2015).
+- At the end of September 2017, there were 5,424 FTE (Full Time Equivalent) directly employed staff, an increase from last year’s figure of 5,150 at the end of September 2016.
+The percentage of directly employed staff in permanent (96%) and temporary (4%) categories was similar to the same period last year (September 2016: 97%, 3%).

-- The staff sickness level was 7.3 Average Working Days Lost (AWDL) per staff year in the year period ending September 2016 (3.2 per cent of working days were lost).
-This is a slight decrease of 0.1 working days from the same period last year (7.4 AWDL)
+- The staff sickness level was 7.3 average working days lost (AWDL) per staff year in the 12 month period ending September 2017 (3.3% of working days were lost).
+This is the same number of AWDL for the same period last year (7.3 AWDL September 2016).

 - full time equivalent numbers and headcounts in each directly employed staff category;